 Oakwood School is an educationally inclusive school in which the well-being, learning achievements and attitudes of every pupil matter.

 The school recognises, however, that either for a short time or throughout a young person’s schooling some additional support may be required.
-Such support may be required as a result of a specific learning difficulty such as dyslexia, emotional or social communication difficulties, fine and gross motor skills enhancement, a linguistic difficulty or family circumstance.
+Such support may be needed as a result of a specific learning difficulty such as dyslexia, emotional or social communication difficulties, fine and gross motor skills enhancement, a linguistic difficulty or family circumstance.

-Where external assessments are required, the Learning Support Department is able to liaise closely with the relevant specialists prior to any assessment and then to meet with parents in order to discuss how best to implement any recommendations within school.Early Years Foundation Stage Local Offer
+Where external assessments are required, the Learning Support Department is able to liaise closely with the relevant specialists prior to any assessment and then to meet with parents in order to discuss how best to implement any recommendations within school.
+Educational Psychologist assessments are not often done before a child is 7-8 years old.Early Years Foundation Stage Local Offer